 Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 To some people, numbers, spreadsheets and bookkeeping may sound boring, but for others, it is exciting.
 A certified bookkeeper has their finger on the pulse of a business’s financial health at any given time.

-Money and finance is a language to and of itself, and certified bookkeepers know how to speak the language.
-They are vital to any business, and here’s why:
+Finance is a language in and of itself, and graduates of a certified bookkeeping or accounting program know how to speak the language.
+They are vital to any business, and here is why:

 On the business owner/manager side of things, there’s still plenty to enjoy and look forward to: